top of page

 much better for me, and I believe they can for you, too.

 My recovery started over a cup of coffee with a friend I hadn’t seen in a while.
-This friend was a chronic pain sufferer for decades but had recently experienced dramatic healing.
-Not from taking a wonder drug, or from a new form of massage, or a change of diet.
-The cure came from doing the inner work and coming to terms with stress, difficult emotions, and even past traumas.
+She had suffered from chronic pain for decades but was now pain-free, off all medications, and looking more grounded and relaxed than I’d ever seen her.
+Her recovery wasn’t the result of a wonder drug, a new therapy, or a change of diet.
+Instead, she had addressed a nervous system that was stuck in danger mode and come to terms with stress, difficult emotions, and even past traumas.

 Why I Do What I Do

-My recovery process was a real DIY job, built from reading books, listening to podcasts, watching videos, and trying out countless exercises I found in these resources.
-It wasn’t the straightest pathway, but it did get me back to doing everything I was doing before the surgery—with a new sense of gratitude and adventure!
+My recovery process was a real DIY job, cobbling together every resource I could find: books, podcasts, videos, meditation, journaling, somatic exercises, and more.
+It wasn’t the straightest pathway, but it got me back to doing everything I was doing before the surgery — with a new sense of gratitude and adventure.
 I hike, I run, I go out with friends, and I enjoy active vacations with my family.

-It also offered a new perspective on past experiences, like my eight-year bout with chronic migraines that started soon after I changed jobs, bought a house, and had a child in the span of several months.
-In retrospect, the headaches were a big WTF from my brain.
+It also gave me a new perspective on past experiences, like my 10-year bout with chronic migraines that started soon after I changed jobs, bought a house, and had a baby in the span of several months.
+In retrospect, the headaches were a big “WTF?!” from my brain.
 They subsided only when I adapted to the pressures of a new job, home ownership, and fatherhood.
-Had I known then what I know now, I estimate I could have spared myself nearly 1,000 headaches!
+Had I known then what I know now, I estimate I could have spared myself nearly 1,000 headaches.

-Healing from chronic pain and the emotional struggles related to it was one of the most impactful experiences of my life.
-Even though I was never in serious physical danger, my brain and nervous system didn’t know that and kept trying to convince me that I was gravely ill!
-The relief I experienced once I opened up to an alternative explanation for my symptoms, and actually recovering from them, was profound.
+Healing from chronic pain was one of the most impactful experiences of my life.
 I decided that helping others in similar circumstances would be one of the most meaningful things I could do with my life.

-I referred to my healing as a "DIY job," and at times it was frustrating.
-So as a coach I’m dedicated to taking as much of the guesswork as possible out of the process.
+As a coach, I’m dedicated to taking as much of the guesswork as possible out of the recovery process.
 I’ll work with you to create a personalized healing plan based on a growing body of clinical research, coupled with my own experience.
-I’ve made my share of mistakes so you don’t have to!
+I’ve made my share of mistakes so you don’t have to.

 Feeling better, with the family in Iceland.